Risk Analysis explained plus example

-Organisations are often exposed to countless threats accompanied by risks.
+Organisations are often exposed to countless threats accompanied by potential risks.
 A risk consists of the chance that the threat becomes a reality, and the consequences of this threat.
 Often, the threats are noticed on time and are adequately anticipated, but occasionally, organisations suffer significant losses due to poor risk management, which includes risk analysis.
-Risk analysis helps organisations to map the threats, following which possible suitable measures are taken.
+Risk analysis is the process that helps organisations to map the threats, evaluate risks and determine which suitable measures have to be taken.

 A method to identify threats is the SWOT Analysis.
 With this analysis, strengths, weaknesses, opportunities and threats are determined.
 Subsequently, it must be established how great the risk is that the threat will become reality and what consequences this would have for the organisational processes.
 Afterwards, it must be assessed whether the costs of the measures outweigh the costs of the incident or consequence.